sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 # Hackathon 1 - Cross-site Scripting Attacks and Defences

-## The lab's overview
+## Lab's overview

-In this activity, we will delve into the intriguing world of reflected cross-site scripting (XSS) attacks, gaining practical experience and insights into web application vulnerabilities.
+In hackathon activity, we will delve into the intriguing world of reflected cross-site scripting (XSS) attacks, gaining practical experience and insights into web application vulnerabilities.
 The challenge unfolds across seven levels, each presenting an opportunity to showcase the skills by injecting code to display my name using the alert() function.
 The increasing difficulty from Level 0 to Level 6, coupled with point assignments, promises a dynamic learning curve.
 To succeed, we will not only demonstrate my proficiency in executing XSS attacks but also analyze and decipher the source code of the web application, honing my understanding of crucial web security principles.
 This hands-on exploration will significantly contribute to expertise in ethical hacking, security assessment, and responsible disclosure practices.

 Link to Lab2 code : [https://github.com/SruthiAelay/waph-bopparsr/tree/main/Hackathons/Hackathon1]([https://github.com/SruthiAelay/waph-bopparsr/tree/main/Hackathons/Hackathon1])